 It has always delivered more affordable premiums and near top flight coverage for seniors.
 You just plain “get more out” of a Plan G than the Plan F for the cost of coverage.

 Plan F just offers a more convenience but at a considerably higher cost.
-As of 2023, you would have to pay $233 dollars to Medicare for the Part B annual deductible for outpatient service with Plan G. After that, all your Medicare approved claims will be paid in full.
+As of January 2024, you will have to pay $240 dollars to Medicare for the Part B annual deductible for all outpatient services with Plan G. After that, all your Medicare approved claims will be paid in full.

 Last but not least… Medicare Supplement Plan N.

-Remember, you must pay the first $233 (in 2023) Part B deductible to Medicare for your outpatient care such as…your doctor, physical therapy (for example) each year.
-In addition when insured with a Plan N, you will also have to pay a $20 co-payment for these types of visits each time.
+Remember, you must pay the first $240 (in 2024 ) which is the Part B deductible for your outpatient care such as…your doctor, physical therapy (for example) each year.
+In addition when insured with a Plan N, you will also have to a $20 co-payment for these types of visits each time.

 A trip to the ER, could result in a $50 co-payment per visit if you are not admitted to the hospital.